QHCF 1938 Tour Opens in the UK

-A slow number now – Moonglow– with an introduction of falling cadences of augmented chords.
+A slow number now – Moonglow– with an introduction of falling cadences of augmented Chords.
 Remember!
-Up to this time the guitar enthusiasts of the 1930’s – a rather misunderstood and oppressed minority – had received the records of Django with near disbelief, accompanied as they were by fragmentary and conflicting rumours about the elusive genius: ‘Only TWO fingers? – The records are speeded up in recording’ . . .
+Up to this time the Guitar enthusiasts of the 1930’s – a rather misunderstood & oppressed minority – had received the records of Django with near disbelief, accompanied as they were by fragmentary & conflicting rumours about the elusive genius: ‘Only 2 fingers? – The records are speeded up in recording’ . . .

-A few of us went backstage one morning after rehearsals to meet Django Reinhardt in person (I recall the faces of Terry Usher, John (then) – Jack Duarte, Peter Sloan and other Manchester early guitar stalwarts).
+A few of us went Backstage one morning after Rehearsals to meet Django Reinhardt in person (I recall the faces of Terry Usher, John (then) – Jack Duarte, Peter Sloan and other Manchester early Guitar stalwarts).
 Django spoke no English and we but a little, bad schoolboy French.
-Stephane Grappelli did the honours and conveyed our congratulations, enthusiasms and questions.
+Stephane Grappelli did the honours and conveyed our congratulations, enthusiasms & questions.

 ‘How did he do that long Chromatic run in his record of Some of These Days?
 His left hand did something between the nut and the 15th Fret – and the faultless, smooth, scale rippled from his Guitar.
 We looked puzzled.
 Again he obliged – but sadly we realised we were none the wiser – we never would be!
 Could we have an Autograph?
 Laboriously (and proudly) he scrawled ‘D Reinhardt‘ (sic) 3-times on my Programme.